Gift Icon

 • Packing and crating

-However, not all freight forwarders offer all of these services.
+However, not all offer all of these services.
 It depends on the size and scope of their operation.

-On the contrary, NVOCCs typically only offer maritime transport services, not other services such as land transport, storage, or clearing customs.
+On the contrary, it typically only offers maritime services, not other services such as land transport, storage, or clearing customs.

-Some shipping companies act as a NVOCC and freight forwarder to satisfy their customers' needs.
+Some companies act as NVOCCs and forwarders to satisfy their customers' needs.

-Another key difference between a freight forwarder and NVOCC is that the latter is subject to more binding regulations than the former because NVOCCs own their assets and have contracts with lines.
-Therefore, they are considered to be part of the maritime transport chain.
+Another key difference between them is that the latter is subject to more binding regulations than the former because NVOCCs own their assets and have contracts with lines.
+Therefore, they are considered to be part of the maritime chain.

 Because of this, they are subject to various international conventions and regulations such as the Hague-Visby Rules and the Hamburg Rules.